tano-systems/meta-tanowrt/_sources/layers/meta-tanowrt-hsl-ti/index.rst.txt

 Configuration
 =============

-Optionally you can customize some build options in :file:`.local.conf` configuration file (see :ref:`sec-build-local-conf` section).
+Optionally you can customize some build options in :file:`local.conf` configuration file (see :ref:`sec-build-local-conf` section).

 Kernel Version